OPS-E2E-PPE/VBA-Docs/api/PowerPoint.SlideShowView.Last.md

 ---
-title: SlideShowView.Last Method (PowerPoint)
+title: SlideShowView.Last method (PowerPoint)
 keywords: vbapp10.chm513018
 f1_keywords:
 - vbapp10.chm513018
-ms.prod: powerpoint
 api_name:
 - PowerPoint.SlideShowView.Last
 ms.assetid: 1188d75f-9561-b92c-e2d1-9ceb03eae904
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SlideShowView.Last Method (PowerPoint)
+# SlideShowView.Last method (PowerPoint)

 Sets the specified slide show view to display the last slide in the presentation.

 ## Syntax

 _expression_. `Last`

- _expression_ A variable that represents a [SlideShowView](./PowerPoint.SlideShowView.md) object.
+_expression_ A variable that represents a [SlideShowView](PowerPoint.SlideShowView.md) object.

 ## Remarks

 If you use the **Last** method to switch from one slide to another during a slide show, when you return to the original slide, its animation picks up where it left off.

 ## Example